WxBDM/nwsapy/docs/index.rst

 Contact
 =======

 It motivates me to continue support and development for this package if I hear from the community.
 If you have questions or comments relating to the package, you can tweet at me: @WxBDM.
 If a bug is identified, open an issue on GitHub.
+Please provide steps on how to recreate the issue with an example.
 If you'd like to contribute, please issue a pull request.

 Important Links
 ===============

 - `GitHub <https://github.com/WxBDM/nwsapy>`_
+- `National Weather Service API Documentation <https://www.weather.gov/documentation/services-web-api>`_
+- `National Weather Service API <https://api.weather.gov/>`_
+- `National Weather Service API Discussion <https://github.com/weather-gov/api/discussions>`_

 Indices and tables
 ==================